MASS4ORG/mass4-site/content/guinevere/index.md

 :::col
 #### Alignment

-In PanGui, alignment is not based on left, center, right, etc., but rather is just a float where 0 is "left", 1 is "right" and 0.5 is "center".
+In Guinevere, alignment is not based on left, center, right, etc., but rather is simply a float where 0 is "left", 1 is "right" and 0.5 is "center".
 You can even align < 0 and > 1. float align = cos(time) * 0.5f + 0.5f;
 gui.Node().AlignContent(x: align, y: align);
 :::